towardsai/tutorials/README.md

 **Please know that only the code contained in this repository is under the MIT license found at "[LICENSE](https://github.com/towardsai/tutorials/blob/master/LICENSE)."
 All tutorials and articles listed in this repository are property of Towards AI Co.**

+If you'd like to support Towards AI, please Support us by buying one of our books (listed below), [sponsoring this open-source work](https://paypal.me/towardsai), or by becoming a [member](https://members.towardsai.net/) ↓

-Thank you for reading and for being a supporter of Towards AI Co.
+Thank you for reading and for being a supporter of Towards AI!

 Access any [tutorial for free](https://towardsai.net/p/category/editorial).